-Updated 6/6/23: MoDOT's budgetary spending authority is dependent on approval from the Missouri General Assembly, irrespective of the various funding sources to reimburse the expenditures.
+FY 2024 Update - MoDOT's budgetary spending authority is dependent on approval from the Missouri General Assembly, irrespective of the various funding sources to reimburse the expenditures.
 Payroll must still be paid from MoDOT appropriations before reimbursement is sought from MCSAP.
 So from a budgetary standpoint, initial funding approval needs to be in place for hiring options to be supported.
 Separate from funding, MCS is not able to hire additional full-time staff without increased FTE approval from the Missouri General Assembly.
 Requests for additional FTEs are highly scrutinized, and the planning process to submit such requests is extensive.
 MCS is never guaranteed to maintain its current level of Investigator FTEs though either; one Investigator FTE was transferred to another section in 2022 once the position became vacant.
 This decreased MCS' Investigator count by 1 (from 24 to 23).
-In addition, 3 of the 23 positions are not allowed to be filled at this time due to a Division hiring freeze.
+In addition, 3 of the remaining 23 Investigator FTE positions were deleted from the section in mid-2023 due to Division position control, leaving the S&C section with a total of 20 Investigator FTE positions.

-In addition, MCS (and MoDOT in general) has struggled to recruit and retain personnel in the recent years.
+FY 2024 Update / Updated 6/27/24 - In addition, MCS (and MoDOT in general) has struggled to recruit and retain personnel in the recent years.
 The personnel turnover rate has skyrocketed for MoDOT, and replacement of these personnel has been a struggle.
-In the past when an Investigator position was posted, MoDOT would receive 20+ applications for the position.
-Today, MoDOT may receive 3 applications but with only 1 applicant appearing for an interview (and not necessarily be qualified).
+In the past when an Investigator position was posted, MCS would receive 20+ applications for the position.
+Today, MCS receives fewer applications and most do not meet qualifications.
+It is also becoming common of those who are selected to fail to appear for the interview appointment to complete the process.
 MoDOT is actively making efforts to improve pay plans to retain and attract new employees, but this cannot be implemented at will either.